ElvedinS96/Smoke_test_for_auction_app/README.txt

-These are tests for the application, which on of the ABH Intern coded, and it's deployed on this link: https://auct-app2-frontend.herokuapp.com/
+These are tests for the application, which on of the ABH Intern coded, and it's deployed on this link : https://auct-app2-frontend.herokuapp.com/

 Test Case can be found on this link: